 Panoramic view of room with PEP resources and Charles W. Morris archives

-Twenty-five philosophers from the mid twentieth century have agreed to undersign posthumously the 15M Endowment Campaign.
+Could they have been contacted in a mediumistic seance, the twenty-five philosophers below from the mid-twentieth century would have agreed to undersign posthumously the 15M Endowment Campaign.
 Nine of them studied Peirce’s writings assiduously.
 They and others co-founded the Peirce Society.
-All corresponded with Charles W. Morris, who donated the better half of his papers to the Peirce Edition Project.
+All corresponded with Charles W. Morris, who donated the better half of his papers—a historically most significant resource—to the Peirce Edition Project.
 All shared interests akin to some of Peirce’s.